 Social media says a comedian is guilty in a Florida shooting case

-Earlier in 2018, the U.S. faced a new mass shooting episode at a school in Parkland, Florida.
+In 2018, the U.S. faced a mass shooting episode at a school in Parkland, Florida.

 The event saw misinformation rear it’s ugly head once more.
 This time in the form of the wrong person being accused as the alleged shooter.